-- During a boil water advisory, tap water may be used for general laundry procedures. - Consult with Infection Prevention & Control Lead or designate to verify correct procedures for
+- During a boil water advisory, tap water may be used for general laundry procedures. - Consult with Infection Prevention & Control Lead or designate to verify correct procedures for sterile linen processing.

 Can medical equipment that is directly connected to the water supply be used?
 Generally, no. Any instruments or machines that use water to sterilize and disinfect equipment would typically be affected by a boil water advisory.

-Consult with Infection Prevention & Control Lead or designate before use of any specialized medical equipment directly connected to the water supply.

-Contact Public Health for specific guestions related to water guality.
+- Consult with Infection Prevention & Control Lead or designate before use of any specialized medical equipment directly connected to the water supply. - Contact Public Health for specific questions related to water quality.